NLWC News

 It is easy to make the claim that STRs as an issue is not “in our lane” and to suggest that how we use and develop our properties are somehow separate from:

-compel the NLWC to engage in community conversations about growth, development, land use, and STRs.
+PFAS issues, contamination of our public water supply, nutrient pollution, and water conservation, but these are the exact concerns that compel the NLWC to engage in community conversations about growth, development, land use, and STRs.
 We are the voice for Nantucket’s environment, working to safeguard the present health and future sustainability of the island.
+This is our lane.

-We thank all of our members and friends for your support, regardless of your position or vote at STM.
+, regardless of your position or vote at STM.
 We know that, despite differences in opinion, we all share a deep care for this special place and a desire to protect what makes it unique.
+Together, we can shape policies that reflect both the needs of our community and the limits of our fragile island environment.
+Your willingness to stay engaged—ask questions, share concerns, and offer ideas—continues to strengthen our efforts.
+There is more work to do, and we look forward to doing that work with you.